Our team

 Sarah

 Sarah has over a decade of experience in the NGO sector, focusing on gender-based violence response and prevention.
 She has led programs, managed teams, and overseen significant organisational changes and legislative reforms.
 With a Master’s Degree in Social Work and a Bachelor in Human Services, Sarah is passionate about addressing social injustice and upholding human rights.
 She emphasises a collaborative approach to leadership and team-building through shared goals.
-As Sarah puts it, “I am deeply committed to addressing and ending violence against women and children in all its forms, and am looking forward to the contribution I will make as Program Manager at Free to Shine.”
+As Sarah puts it, “I am deeply committed to addressing and ending violence against women and children in all its forms, and am looking forward to the contribution I will make as a Country Director at Free to Shine.”

 For the past two years, Sarah has lectured in Social Work in Melbourne, Australia, and is keen on helping emerging social workers develop strong critical practice frameworks.
 She joined Free to Shine to support the growth of the social work team and contribute to strengthening community responses that promote safety and protect girls from human trafficking and exploitation.